Frank Owen Armes – 21

 Geoffrey was from Whitstable in Kent, attended Kent College and had a younger sister, Ruth.
 His father Leslie was the Sheriff of Canterbury.
 Geoffrey was a superb hockey player and was awarded Combined Services colours for his hockey playing.
 He trained at HMS Caledonia in Rosyth and ended up as a PO ‘throttle jockey’ on Coventry’s main engines.
 Geoffrey was a keen cricketer and was in the habit of using long and boring action stations practice to play cricket between the Olympus engines using makeshift bats and stumps and balls of masking tape!
 Geoffrey was killed along with many of his colleagues by the bomb that tore open the forward engine room.
 Herne Bay Sea Cadets’s unit standard is dedicated to him, and he is listed on the war memorial in Memorial Park, Herne Bay.

 David Anthony Strickland – 29

 Chief Petty Officer Acting Weapons Engineering Artificer 1

-David was from Harrow and spent his childhood summers in the Whitley Bay, Tyne and Wear area.
+David was from Freckleton in Lancashire and spent his childhood summers in the Newbiggin-by-the-Sea area in Northumberland.
 He had been married to his wife Cindy for just over a year, moving to Harrow to be with her, before Coventry went to the Falklands.
 As part of the Sea Dart team, David was killed by the blast that wrecked the computer room.

 Adrian Derek Sunderland – 18

 Able Seaman (Electronic Warfare)

 ‘Sunny’ completed his seaman (electronic warfare) course at HMS Dryad in March 1981 and joined HMS Exeter on a loan draft to get some sea time shortly after.
 He was then posted to HMS Coventry.
 As a junior rate, he was given the option to leave the ship before it proceeded to the Falklands, but chose to stay onboard.
 His action station was in the Operations Room, but he was off watch for the final engagement, and he was killed in the explosion that wrecked the junior rate’s dining hall.
 Regarded by his colleagues as unassuming, modest and good-natured.
 He is remembered on a memorial plaque outside Lewin Building at HMS Collingwood.